St. Hubert’s Animal Welfare Center ARK

 What is St. Hubert’s Animal Welfare Center?
 What does St. Hubert’s do?
 How can I help?
 With pictures and stories of individual rescued animals, the teacher guides students through our mission of rescuing homeless animals, saving lives and how students can use their powers to have a positive impact on animals, their community and the world within and beyond arms’ reach.

 - Safety and Respect – Reading Body Language and Minds (60 minutes, grade 4)

 To be safe around animals you must understand their body language.
 The Center for Disease Control and Prevention reports that there are almost 5 million reported dog bites a year.
 Half of these incidents involve children and many can be prevented.
 With role playing and situation set-ups, our Safety and Respect class stresses dog safety by teaching how to read dogs’ (and peoples’) minds and body language, anticipating their potential responses, becoming aware of how our actions have an impact on others and behaving appropriately.

 For more information or to schedule a class, call or email firstname.lastname@example.org 973.377.8877 Ext.
 234. Presentations are available weekdays only during school hours.
 A maximum of 40 students is permitted at each presentation, and a minimum of 10 must attend.
 Please call at least a month in advance to secure the date and time you need.

 Teachers, Parents and Scout Leaders: All classes are free of charge.
 They address elements of NJ core curriculum and Girl Scout Journeys and Boy Scout Patches.
 Classes may be tailored in time or content for the groups we teach.

-Our Humane Education classes help in our mission to rescue and save the lives of homeless animals and promote compassion and responsibility.
-We encourage parents and schools for donations to help us continue to provide these free classes.
+Our Humane Education classes help in our mission to rescue and save the lives of homeless animals and promote understanding, compassion and responsibility.
+We appreciate donations to help us continue this work.